StealthBadger747/nix-multi-arch-lab/README.md

 # NixOS Homelab

-A NixOS-based infrastructure configuration for managing multiple cloud servers using a declarative approach.
-This repository contains configurations for Oracle Cloud Infrastructure (OCI) instances running various services including Headscale, Authentik, and FoundryVTT.
+A NixOS-based infrastructure configuration for managing multiple cloud and local (on-prem) servers using a declarative approach.
+This repository contains configurations for various servers running services including Headscale and Authentik.

 ## Overview